 Signs of Infection or Folliculitis

-After a transplant, redness is normal, but when it becomes severe or is accompanied by swelling, heat, pus, persistent discomfort or pain, then it may be an indication of an infection.
+After a transplant, redness is normal, but when it becomes severe or is accompanied by swelling, heat, pus, persistent discomfort or pain, it may indicate an infection.

 Folliculitis is characterised by red bumps or small pustules, typically resulting from blocked follicles or irritations.
 Avoid using any topical products and contact your surgeon if you notice any symptoms.